nburkley/nburkley.github.io/_posts/2016-08-26-rspecs-shared_examples_for.md

 ---
 layout: post
-title: Dry up your specs using rspec's `shared_examples_for`
+title: DRY up your specs using RSpec's `shared_examples_for`
 category: ruby
-tags: ruby rails rspec tests dry
+tags: ruby rails rspec testing specs dry
-description: Dry up your specs using rspec's `shared_examples_for`.
+description: Using RSpec's `shared_examples_for` to remove duplication from your specs.
 comments: true
 ---

-[Rspec](http://rspec.info/) is great for writing tests in `ruby`,  providing a nice DSL for testing expected behaviour.
+[RSpec](http://rspec.info/) is great for writing tests in `ruby`,  providing a nice DSL for testing expected behaviour.
 However, as a test suite grows, you may find yourself writing a lot of boiler plate and even duplicating specs.
-Rspec's `shared_examples_for` can be a good way to DRY up some of these cases.
+RSpec's `shared_examples_for` can be a good way to DRY up some of these cases.
 I couldn't find much documentation on using it, so wrote a short about it.

 ## Introduction

-I generally strive to use TDD/BDD when writing software, and for this rspec is my library of choice.
+I generally strive to use TDD/BDD when writing software, and for this RSpec is my library of choice.
 It's got a nice methodology for writing tests in a logical manner, resulting in easy to follow and easy to read specs:

 1. _describe_ what you're doing
 2. establish a _context_